Samitti/Shooter-game/README.md

 To get a copy up and running follow these simple example steps:-
 - Clone `https://github.com/Samitti/Shooter-game` to your local machine.
 - cd into the Shooter-game directory
-- Run `npm install` to install dependancies.
+- Run `npm install` to install dependencies.
 - Run `npm start` to run the game in `http://localhost:8080/`.
+### How to play
+- Once the game starts running in the browser follow the instructions.
-- Use keys A,S,D,W and Space, to move the player and for shooting dragons.
+- Click keys A, S, D, W to move away from the dragons and their fire.
+- Click the space bar to fire on the dragons.
+- The more you destroy the red dragons the higher the score you get.

 ## Automated Tests
 > npm run test